MikeDigitize/JSFundamentals/README.md

 }, false);
 ```

-When using <code>addEventListener</code> from the DOM API, the context of <code>this</code> in the event handler is set as the element the event was triggered from.
+When using <code>addEventListener</code> from the DOM API, the context of <code>this</code> in the event handler is set behind the scenes to the element the event was triggered from.
 This is a convenient design choice as often in an event handler you will need a reference to the trigger element.
 To understand how context is organically determined take the following example:

 ```javascript
 function bar() {